henryoman/dj-cli/README.md

 ---

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
-Here's how to get involved:
+Contributions are welcome.
+To get started:

 ### Development Setup
 ```bash